For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Ink Drop – Shutterstock

-The Bank Rate is set by the Bank of England with the aim of influencing inflation rates.
+The Bank of England sets the Bank Rate with the aim of influencing inflation rates.
 You might also hear it referred to as the Bank of England Base Rate.

 The government sets the Bank of England a target to keep CPI inflation at 2%.
 And, to work towards this target, the Bank of England decides on the Bank Rate to determine how much banks should charge in interest for things like savings accounts and credit cards.